zekmulat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13.unique -> write the script that displays unique 14.findtheword -> write the script that displsys findtheword 15.countthatword -> write the script that displays countthatword
+13.unique -> write the script that displays unique 14.findtheword -> write the script that displsys findtheword 15.countthatword -> write the script that displays countthatword 16.whatsnext -> write the script that displays whatsnext